 I pray that God will give me wisdom to know when to “not eat meat.”

 Until next time…

-If you like what you read here or don’t like it and want to make sure you get notified of new posts not to like enter your email address in the sidebar and subscribe and you will get an email whenever a new post is published.
+If you like what you read here or just want to see what comes out of my warped mind enter your email address in the sidebar and subscribe or select one of the other options to follow this blog and you will be notified whenever a new post is published.